 If we don’t make money from ads, how are we keeping the lights on?

-I, Warren Buckleitner, am an employee of Active Learning Associates, Inc., a small, for-profit business that manages my speaking, writing activities, publishes CTR, and runs the Dust or Magic institute.
+CTREX and Children’s Technology Review is published by Active Learning Associates, Inc., a for-profit business that manages my speaking, writing activities, publishes CTR, and runs the Dust or Magic institute.
 (There is another Active Learning Associates, Inc. in Indiana.
-We have no affiliation with them; they are not affiliated with us.)
+We have no affiliation with them; they are not affiliated with us).

 ABOUT OBJECTIVITY IN JOURNALISM AND RESEARCH